Don't you just kind of "geek out" when you order something fish related online and it's going to be delivered today?

-It's such a weird thing that many a good fish geek will simply take the day off when he or she knows that a package is set to arrive.
+It's such a weird thing that many a good fish geek will simply take the day off, using a sick day when he or she knows that a package is set to arrive.
 We can't risk it being handled by ANYONE else, not even our long-suffering spouse!

 Even the word, "package", brings up some visceral, child-like feeling in a fish geek like me.
 A "package" is a magical thing that contains cool stuff that can help you really geek out even more!
 I love that word.